 DIANN DAWSON, JD, MSW

 Diann Dawson is President and CEO of DDA & Associates.
 She enjoyed a distinguished public service career with more than 38 years in federal and state governments.
-She continues her service in the private sector as a national and global advocate for children and family strengthening initiatives.
+She continues her service in the private sector as a national and global advocate for children and family strengthening initiatives and serves as a director on several non-profit boards.

-Prior to her retirement, she served as the Director of the Office of Regional Operations within the Administration for Children and Families, U.S. Department of Health and Human Services.
+Prior to her retirement as a senior executive, she served as the Director of the Office of Regional Operations within the Administration for Children and Families, U.S. Department of Health and Human Services.
 As principal advisor to the Assistant Secretary regarding field operations, she provided executive leadership and directions to ACF’s ten regional offices on the integration and coordination of more than 65 human services programs to promote the well-being of children, families and communities.

 EARL S. JOHNSON